 Public hearings and a public comment period for this action took place during January through March 2021.
 The Council and Board considered taking final action on this amendment in April 2021; however, they chose to delay final action until December.
 They also agreed to consider proposals for additional alternatives that fell within the range of the originally analyzed alternatives prior to final action.
 In August 2021, they added four additional allocation percentage alternatives for each species.
-The expected impacts of the additional alternatives are within the range of the additional alternatives are within the range of the additional alternatives are within the range of the additional public comment period.
+The expected impacts of the additional alternatives are within the range of the expected impacts of the original alternatives; therefore, these new alternatives did not necessitate an additional public comment period.